VladekQ/russian_stock_price_predicting/README.md

 Function `get_stocks_data` takes a few arguments:
   - start_time - stating data in string format
   - end_time - ending data in string format
-  - symbols - list of companies whose stocks you are interested in
+  - symbols - list of companies whose stocks you are interested in.
+You can see some symbols here: https://www.tradingview.com/markets/stocks-russia/market-movers-large-cap/

 **Example:**
 ```python